vituperative/i2pchat/docs/index.md

 * You will need to enable the SAM application bridge in your router: for Java I2P via <a href="http://127.0.0.1:7657/configclients">Client Configuration</a> or for i2pd via i2pd.conf's [SAM] section.
 * As of version 0.2.31, the DSA_SHA1 Signature type is no longer available.
 The recommended (and default) Signature Type is now: ED25519_SHA512
-* Select 'Online' from the drodown menu on the main window.
+* Select 'Online' from the dropdown menu on the main window.
 When you first go online, your unique address (Destination) will be created when connecting to SAM
 * Your settings and contacts will be stored in `~/.i2pchat/` on Linux-based systems, or `%APPDATA%\Roaming\I2P-Messenger\` on Windows

 ### License